-This position has now been changed, essentially reversing the position set out by Parkins v Sodexho.
-However, 'public interest' is not defined and it is unlikely to be clear what that term means until case law provides guidance.
-However, anything which affects a class of people could potentially be caught, so employers should take a cautious approach.
-It is possible that 'every day' employment disputes over contractual terms could have a public interest element e.g. remuneration issues in plcs/financial institutions.
+On this basis, anything which affects a class of people could potentially be caught, so employers should take a cautious approach.
+It is possible that "everyday" employment disputes over contractual terms could have a public interest element eg remuneration issues in plcs/financial institutions, especially where these have serious implications and impact large numbers of people.
 Moreover, issues such as discrimination or equal pay issues at work could arguably have a public interest element.